 As part of the City's program to provide affordable rental housing for low and moderate income households, the City assisted the developer of the Villa-Mariposa housing project in the issuance of multifamily housing revenue bonds.
 These bonds are secured by a First Deed of Trust on the project and by municipal insurance and are payable solely out of revenues from the project.
 Neither the faith and credit nor the taxing power of the City, the State, or any political subdivision thereof are pledged for the payment of the principal or interest on the bonds.
-The outstanding balance due on these bonds as of June 30, 2016, is \$17.5 million.
+These bonds matured on February 15, 2017.